Travis Country

-Travis Country is located at the northwest corner of Mo-Pac (Loop 1) and SW Parkway, offers residents travel convenience to the following; downtown Austin, 10 to 15 minutes, Barton Creek Mall, 5 minutes and Lake Travis is a 20 minute drive, for a weekend on the water.
+Travis Country is located at the northwest corner of Loop One and Southwest Parkway and offers residents easy access to the following areas, downtown Austin, Barton Creek Mall and Lake Travis is approximately a 20 minute drive for the weekend water lovers.

-Homes in Travis Country represent a great value, convenient location and below average home prices are great reasons to buy a home in this neighborhood.
-One of the most common reasons home buyers choose Travis Country is the Barton Creek Greenbelt: The Gem of Austin with over 800 acres, sheer limestone cliffs, and crystal clear swimming holes.
+The homes in Travis Country provide great value and convenient location.
+One of the most common reasons home buyers choose Travis Country is the Barton Creek Greenbelt, considered The Gem of Austin with over 800 acres, sheer limestone cliffs, and crystal clear swimming holes.

 There are many greenbelt entrances in the neighborhood, provide hiking, or mountain biking throughout the neighborhood.
-Road cycling is also very popular among residents and you will see groups of bikers making their trek down SW Pwky out west toward Lake Travis.
+Road cycling is also very popular among residents and you will see groups of bikers making their trek down Southwest Parkway out west toward Lake Travis.

-Travis Country Homeowners’ Association offers residents well-maintained amenities including: Blue Valley Homeowners Park, Hilltop Community Center, 2 community pools, diving and kiddy pool, 2 basketballs courts, 6 tennis courts, and a playground.
+Travis Country Homeowners Association offers residents well-maintained amenities that include: Blue Valley Homeowners Park, Hilltop Community Center, 2 community pools, diving and kiddy pool, 2 basketballs courts, 6 tennis courts, and a playground.

 Area Schools: Austin Independent School District